-This Brioche bread is ultra soft, rich, and buttery!
-It’s not only delicious to eat, but easy to make too!
+This brioche bread is ultra soft, rich, and buttery!
+Not only delicious to eat, but easy to make too!
 Perfect for sandwiches, French toast and just to eat on its own.

 Learn how to make authentic brioche bread with this step by step recipe!